Stroll through Shugborough's springtime walks

-Wrap up warm and enjoy the winter months by taking part in our series of Estate Walks.
+Put your best foot forward this spring and enjoy the season by taking part in our series of Estate Walks.

 Pick up our Estates Walks map from Visitor Reception and enjoy our Parkland.
 Every visit you make, makes a difference to us.
 Our outdoors team have been working hard surveying trees and clearing shrub to open up our Parkland for you to enjoy.

 Approx. 0.7 miles